-ICYMI: A Twitter thread by a bullying victim’s older sister went viral last week.
-The sibling expressed her frustration about her younger sister’s unfortunate experience with bullies in school, and the thread sparked outrage and furore with many social media users.
-Reading about incidents like these as parents are a cause of concern for us because we want our kids to enjoy their schooling years, and learn, thrive and make friends along the way.
+ICYMI: Earlier this year, a student was expelled for being the main aggressor in a bullying incident.
+Reading about incidents like these as parents are a cause of concern, because we want our kids to enjoy their schooling years, and learn, thrive and make friends along the way.

 Parents often notice a change in temperament in our kids from time to time, and unfortunately it’s unavoidable – kids throw tantrums when they don’t get their way, right?
 It’s only natural when they’re growing up and begin to form their own opinions.
 But it’s important to distinguish these temper tantrums from warning signs that may indicate your young ‘un is being bullied.
 How can you tell?
 Ann shares with us some signs shared by other parents that can help you identify if your child is being bullied:

 - Shows a sudden lack of interest in school or refusal to go to school.